-- iii.
-Patient meets ONE of the following (a or b): - a) Patient meets all of the following [(1), (2), and (3)]: - (1) Patient has tried one high-intensity statin therapy (i.e., atorvastatin $\geq$ 40 mg daily; rosuvastatin $\geq$ 20 mg daily [as a single entity or as a combination product]); AND - (2) Patient has tried one high-intensity statin along with ezetimibe (as a single-entity or as a combination product) for $\geq 8$ continuous weeks; AND - (3) Low-density lipoprotein cholesterol (LDL-C) level after this treatment regimen remains $\geq$ 55 mg/dL; OR - b) Patient has been determined to be statin intolerant by meeting ONE of the following [(1) or (2)]: - (1) Patient experienced statin-related rhabdomyolysis; OR - Note: Rhabdomyolysis is statin-induced muscle breakdown that is associated with markedly elevated creatine kinase levels (at least 10 times the upper limit of normal), along with evidence of end organ damage which can include signs of acute renal injury (noted by substantial increases in serum creatinine [Scr] levels [ $a \ge 0.5$ mg/dL increase in Scr or doubling of the Scr] and/or myoglobinuria [myoglobin present in urine]). - (2) Patient meets ALL of the following [(a), (b), and (c)]: - (a) Patient experienced skeletal-related muscle symptoms; AND
+- (2) At least one parent of the patient had untreated LDL-C levels or total cholesterol levels consistent with familial hypercholesterolemia; AND Note: An example of familial hypercholesterolemia is an untreated LDL-C ≥ 190 mg/dL and/or an untreated total cholesterol > 250 mg/dL. - iii.
+Patient meets ONE of the following (a or b): - a) Patient meets BOTH of the following [(1) and (2)]: - (1) Patient has tried one high-intensity statin therapy (i.e., atorvastatin ≥ 40 mg daily; rosuvastatin ≥ 20 mg daily [as a single-entity or as a combination product]) for ≥ 8 continuous weeks; AND - (2) LDL-C level after this treatment remains $\geq$ 70 mg/dL; OR - b) Patient has been determined to be statin intolerant by meeting ONE of the following [(1) or (2)]: - (1) Patient experienced statin-related rhabdomyolysis; OR

-Note: Examples of skeletal-related muscle symptoms include myopathy (muscle weakness) or myalgia (muscle aches, soreness, stiffness, or tenderness).
+Note: Rhabdomyolysis is statin-induced muscle breakdown that is associated with markedly elevated creatine kinase levels (at least 10 times the upper limit of normal), along with evidence of end organ damage which can include signs of acute renal injury (noted by substantial increases in serum creatinine [Scr] levels [ $a \ge 0.5$ mg/dL increase in Scr or doubling of the Scr] and/or myoglobinuria [myoglobin present in urine]); OR

-- (b) The skeletal-muscle related symptoms occurred while receiving separate trials of both atorvastatin and rosuvastatin (as single-entity or combination products); AND - (c) When receiving separate trials of both atorvastatin and rosuvastatin (as singleentity or as combination products) the skeletal-related muscle symptoms resolved upon discontinuation of each respective statin therapy (atorvastatin and rosuvastatin); OR
+- (2) Patient meets ALL of the following [(a), (b), and (c)]: - (a) Patient experienced skeletal-related muscle symptoms; AND Note: Examples of skeletal-related muscle symptoms include myopathy (muscle weakness) or myalgia (muscle aches, soreness, stiffness, or tenderness). - (b) The skeletal-muscle related symptoms occurred while receiving separate trials of both atorvastatin and rosuvastatin (as single-entity or combination products); AND - (c) When receiving separate trials of both atorvastatin and rosuvastatin (as singleentity or as combination products) the skeletal-related muscle symptoms resolved upon discontinuation of each respective statin therapy (atorvastatin and rosuvastatin); OR